 This way, you can evaluate the success of your event and get some insights for your future endeavours.

-Even though they were not present at a live event, they are still your consumers with valuable ideas of their own.
+Even though they were not present at a live event, they are still your consumers with valuable ideas.

 Related Story Webinar Follow-Up Emails: What Emails Send Attendees after Webinar